kalngyk/mysejahtera_hotspot_data/README.md

 Data from MySejahtera Hotspot for: Taiping (town area), Kampar, 1 Utama, Subang Jaya, SS2 (PJ), north/south of KL Sentral, and Sri Petaling.

-See crawl_taiping.ipynb on how the data is crawled and generated.
+See crawler.ipynb on how the data is crawled and generated.

 The data are shown on maps through the pages: